Skip to content

 • An export default statement.

-export default is JavaScript syntax required for defining an EMCAScript module.
+export default is JavaScript syntax required for defining an ECMAScript module.
 Smart functions must have an default export of a function, which has the following type:

 typescript